Filtering by: “Courses”

 to May 31

-SEAC Spring 2024 Course: Sites & Spaces of Mobilization in Southeast Asia
+SEAC Spring 2024 Course: Sites and Spaces of Mobilization in Southeast Asia

 Take our Spring 2024 course—open to any CUNY or SUNY student (grad and undergrad, regardless of discipline).
 Your co-instructors will be Benjamin Tausig (Stony Brook University) and Nerve Macaspac (Queens College/Graduate Center).